Custom DIY skis / snowboard Quick instruction for beginners

 5) When cutting fabric, make sure you have gloves and do it a safe place, as the fabric will leave a lot of small glass like residues all over.
 If some fabric fibers have been misaligned in transport, just run your hand over them in the direction of the fibers and align them.
 This is not a big problem, dont worry.
 Glass fabric will become transparent with Epoxy.

-6) When mixing resin and hardener, approx. max.
+6) When mixing Epoxy resin and hardener, approx. max.
 300mL in one batch, use digital scale and mix by weight.
 Total resin weigh is somewhat more then the weight of your fabric.
 Weight the required Hardener then add the Resin.
 Mix well for 2 min.
 Mix can become hot.
 Let it sit for 1 min for the air bubbles to escape.

 7) Remember that the heat is Resins friend, it will benefit you to work at warmer environment.
 We dont recommend you to work under room temperature of 21C.
 If you wish best possible durability, and you have pressed at room temperature, it is recommended to post cure your product.